pysailor/osha.applicationform/README.rst

-`osha.applicationform` is a minimalistic Plone add-on that builds on top of the `PloneFormGen` product to enable you to build forms on the EU-OSHA site, under the ‘vacancies’ section, so that the applicant can send the CV and the motivation letter via Web.
+`osha.applicationform` is a minimalistic Plone add-on that builds on top of the `PloneFormGen` product to enable you to build forms on the EU-OSHA site, under the 'vacancies' section, so that the applicant can send the CV and the motivation letter via Web.

 * `Source code @ GitHub <http://github.com/syslabcom/osha.applicationform>`_